 Anyone who is not able to complete at-home test kits (stool, breath, saliva, urine) that require reading and following step-by-step directions, attention to detail and independence.

 Anyone who cannot drop completed test kits with pre-paid mailers at local shipping facilities.

 Anyone who cannot complete blood draws by traveling to an assigned local lab for a blood draw or alternatively receive an at-home mobile phlebotomist to complete the blood draw.

 Anyone who has difficulty with technology, computers, email, video conferencing or working with a practitioner virtually.

 Anyone who is uninterested in completing extensive medical forms that supply a detailed background for the practitioner to better understand their case.

-Anyone who cannot swallow dietary supplements such as pills, tablets, capsules, liquids, powders, etc.
+Anyone who cannot swallow dietary supplements, including pills, tablets, capsules, liquids, powders, etc.

 Anyone who is unwilling to make any changes to what they eat and drink or their lifestyle and behaviors.